Mock API Responses: A ‘How To’ with Provar

 Step4.
 Let’s run the test case and see how the mocked response will look in variables.

 Awesome, we have successfully mocked the API response.
-We can use this response in further steps of the test case.
+Moreover, we can use this response in further test case steps.

 Step 6.
 Run and see the response in the variable section.